 The coloration of most Heartless in both Final Mixes are Palette-Swapped compared to their original games for no particular reason.
 The original colorations are the canon ones, though.

-Kingdom Hearts 358 Days Over 2 went even further with the should-not-be aspect with Xion, her being just a puppet holding and absorbing memories of Sora.
+Kingdom Hearts: 358/2 Days went even further with the should-not-be aspect with Xion, her being just a puppet holding and absorbing memories of Sora.

 Parental Abandonment: Kairi's grandma, Ariel's father and Simba's dad are the only parental characters given any screentime.
 Of those three, Mufasa is dead and Kairi's grandma hasn't been seen since Radiant Garden fell.
 Sora's mom gets one line from offscreen near the start of the first game.
 Anyone else's parents are either invisible, implied to be dead (Ienzo), or completely unmentioned.